-In having a coordinated and strategic approach we can ensure that we are not merely responding to issues
+In having a coordinated and strategic approach, we can ensure that we are not merely responding to issues but being proactive.

 What Inclusion and Effective Mental Health Interventions Mean to Us?

-● Educating all members of the school community on matters associated with Mental Health and
+● Educating all members of the school community on matters associated with mental health and wellbeing.

 wellbeing through awareness, education, and stigma reduction.